-Dad's Ammonite's (2021) Film Poem Creative Fusion Project with Stefanos Andreas.
+Dad's Ammonite's (2021) - a film Poem Creative Fusion Lockdown Project with musician Stefanos Andreas.

-Dear Christine (2019) touring feminist gallery exhibition, writing on the life and themse around 1960's icon, Christine Keeler, reading at London's ARTHOUSE1 and Swansea's Elysium gallery.
+Dear Christine (2019) - touring feminist gallery exhibition, writing on the life and themses around 1960's icon, Christine Keeler, reading at London's ARTHOUSE1 and Swansea's Elysium gallery.

 Fusion Project (2019) - Poetry workshops at The Dylan Thomas Centre and Taliesin Arts Centre, run through Swansea County Council.

-Swansea Coast: My One and All project (2016), working alongside Owen Sheers, tutoring, writing and performing on the theme of the Gower and the Swansea city-coast relationship in a National Trust and Swansea University Cultural Institute project.
+Swansea Coast: My One and All project (2016), working alongside Professor Owen Sheers, tutoring, writing and performing on the theme of the Gower and the Swansea city-coast relationship in a National Trust and Swansea University Cultural Institute project.

-Give me Wings & The Friday Project (2012 - 2014), delivering creative writing workshops with dance and music, through the Arts Care Charity.
+Give me Wings & The Friday Project (2012 - 2014) - delivering creative writing workshops for women with dance, art and music, run through the Arts Care Charity.

 Guinevere also reads on the Cardiff's Lyrical Miracles and Swansea Live Poets open mic events and has been invited to judge a competition with the Swansea Writer's Circle in 2024.
 She is currently submittting chapbook and full poetry collections to publishers.
 If you are interested in publishing her poetry, readings, inviting her to judge, creative collaborations or seeing more poetry samples, please contact Guinevere

 Guinevere's other passion is belly dance, of which she has been practicing and teaching for over 20 years.
 In 2011, she launched The Belly Dancer's Treasure Pack, an illustrated guidance book and empowering card set which she wrote, co-produced and self published, with marketing support from The Bellydance Superstars.
-Her writing and work on belly dance has been included in Dancing in the UK, Nafoura and Take it Easy magazines, BBC Radio Wales, Radio Pembrokeshire and Radio Ceredigion.
-You can find out more on her dance work here www.baubo.co.uk
+Her writing and work on belly dance has been included in Dancing in the UK, Nafoura and Take it Easy magazines, and on BBC Radio Wales, Radio Pembrokeshire and Radio Ceredigion.
+You can find out more on her dance classes and retreats here www.baubo.co.uk